-Prior to initiating ketamine treatments, I schedule potential patients for an initial psychiatric evaluation.
+Prior to initiating ketamine treatments, potential patients are scheduled for an initial psychiatric evaluation.
 On this first meeting, we will determine a diagnosis, develop a treatment plan, and assess for any medical or psychiatric issues that may interfere with ketamine treatment.
 If we mutually agree that ketamine could be beneficial, then we can schedule a subsequent visit for the actual administration; with some planning, it is possible for both the intake and administration to be done on the same day.
 The greatest benefit of ketamine is attained with multiple administrations over the first few weeks of treatment, which is then followed by periodic booster treatments to maintain freedom from depression.
 I ask patients to commit to a series of 6 administrations over 3 weeks, and then return for periodic bimonthly to monthly booster treatments thereafter to prevent depression from returning.
 Please note, it is always your option to stop treatment at any time.
 Patients must have a friend or family member pick them up after the appointment, as ketamine temporarily impairs one's ability to drive.
 Ketamine sessions are scheduled for 90 minutes in duration, and involve a brief medication management visit, the actual ketamine administration, followed by psychotherapy, all of which is integrated into one visit.

 For individuals interested in ketamine treatments, please print out the informed consent (see forms page) and bring it with you to our appointment.
 I will have you sign it after an in depth discussion about the risks, benefits, and alternatives available to you.